erikarn/erikarn.github.io/kenwood/TS-430/notes.md

 There are some notable limitations/gotchas!

- * The transverter output does bypass the TX inhbit signal from the control board, and provide continuous output from 1.6MHz to 30MHz.
+ * The transverter output does bypass the TX inhbit signal from the control board, and provide continuous output from 100KHz to 30MHz.
- * Notably, the transverter output doesn't transmit on frequencies below 1.6MHz - a separate circuit covering 0->500KHz and 500KHz -> 1.6MHz
-   disables the transmit drive path completely.
-This is what D39 gatekeeps on the RF board - it's part of the OR gate between the two lowest bands (0->500KHz, 500KHz->1.6MHz) and the WARC signal from the control board.
- * D39 stops the "always inhibit" signal from the two low bands, but J10 also includes the "TXI" (TX Inhibit) signal from the main board.
- * However, if you snip D39 and disconnect J10 then you must also make sure you're never going to transmit at below 1.6MHz - notably, signals below around 1MHz start looking distorted and have unwanted higher frequency harmonics involved.
+ * Notably, signals below around 1MHz start looking distorted and have unwanted higher frequency harmonics involved.
+   It may need extra filtering before feeding into the transverter.

 For my initial experiments on 630m, I did the following: